fredrikmagnus/RL-for-Inverted-Pendulum/README.md

 ### Swinging Up from Downward Position

 The algorithms were also evaluated on their ability to swing the pendulum up from the downward position and maintain balance.
-The figure below illustrates the results achieved by the DDPG algorithm.
+Only the DDPG algorithm was able to achieve this task effectively.
+The animation below illustrates the performance of the DDPG algorithm in swinging up and balancing the pendulum.

 ![DDPG Swing-Up](./figures/DDPG_swingUp_best.gif)

 - **DDPG**: Successfully learned to swing up and balance the pendulum.
-The continuous action space was crucial for applying the nuanced forces required for this complex task.
+Note, however, that the learning process was more challenging and unstable compared to balancing from the upright position.
+The agent would often deviate to a suboptimal policy and fail to recover after discovering the correct behavior.
-- **DQN** and **REINFORCE**: Were unable to achieve the swing-up due to the limitations inherent in their discrete action spaces.
+- **DQN** and **REINFORCE**: Were unable to achieve the swing-up task effectively.
+This is likely due to a combination of inherent limitations, such as the discrete action space, and the complexity of the task.
+However, it is likely possible to improve their performance with further tuning of the architecture and hyperparameters.